fornakter/yt_downloader-qt/README.md

 Click 'Download'

 File will be downloaded to folder when YourTube.exe is\
-If You need, You can click 'Clear' button, when You need it\
+You can click 'Clear' button, when You need it\
 Aplication check on background internet connection.

 When internet doesn't work, you will be informed about it.